 Diet, food awareness and the relationship that children in particular have with food has become a major problem in the UK.
 Government research in 2014/15 showed that a third of children between the ages of 2 & 15 are obese – and it’s getting worse.

 When we at Zanussi heard about the work of Amanda Grant and her Cook School initiative, we knew it was an amazing opportunity for us to do our part to help address this situation.
 We set up a dedicated partnership with one simple purpose – to teach children how to cook for themselves and as a consequence, feel empowered to make better, healthier choices about the food in their everyday lives.

 Our plan to have a positive impact on the community started near our home, in Luton.
-Already in our first year, our interactive cooking classes have reached over 1,200 primary school students, through events at 4 schools as well as the launch of a 10-week long after school club programme in 10 schools across Bedfordshire and London.
-Over 1,800 vegetable samosas have been baked and consumed and 4 students have won new Zanussi ovens to continue their healthy cooking and eating journey at home.
+In 2019, our interactive cooking classes reached over 1,200 primary school students, through events at 4 schools as well as the launch of a 10-week long after school club programme in 10 schools across Bedfordshire and London.
+Over 1,800 vegetable samosas have been baked and consumed and 4 students won new Zanussi ovens to continue their healthy cooking and eating journey at home.